ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/ballerina-ffi.md

 error | io.ballerina.runtime.api.values.BError |

 ### Using Ballerina Arrays and Maps in Java
 There is no direct mapping between Ballerina arrays and maps to primitive Java arrays and maps.
-In order to facilitate the use of Ballerina arrays and maps in Java, the `ballerina-runtime` libraries have to be added as a dependency to the Java project and the relevant classes need to be imported from the `ballerina-runtime` library.
+To facilitate the use of Ballerina arrays and maps in Java, the `ballerina-runtime` libraries have to be added as a dependency to the Java project and the relevant classes need to be imported from the `ballerina-runtime` library.
 For more information on all the released versions, go to [`ballerina-runtime`](https://maven.wso2.org/nexus/content/repositories/releases/org/ballerinalang/ballerina-runtime/).
 The latest version of the dependency can be added to Gradle using the following:
 ```groovy
 repositories {
    // Use WSO2's Nexus repository manager for resolving dependencies.